josephcooley/server-setup/README.md

 1. Run `server-setup.sh` to install Docker, Dockge, and Samba.
 2. Run `install-stacks.sh` to pull `compose.yaml` and `.env` files into `/opt/stacks/`.
 3. Start the stacks from Dockge or with `docker compose` in each stack directory.
-4. Run `post-stacks-up.sh` for Hermes dashboard auth setup and `hermesconfig/` file download.
+4. Run `hermes-config.sh` for Hermes dashboard auth setup and optional `hermesconfig/` file download.

 ## `mounts.sh` - NFS Mounts Only